bigjohnson/orno-modbus-influxdb/README.md

 ```
 other:
 - influxdb server
-- Linux Platform (testet on Raspian Stretch)
+- Linux Platform (testet on Debian Bullseye)
 copy the script to a location of your choice.
-I've chosen /opt/modbus-influxdb/.
+I've chosen /opt/modbus-influxdb/

 ```
 cp modbus-influxdb.py /opt/modbus-influxdb/
 ```

+change INSERTYOURDATA placeolder with your influxdb server need.

 # Starting the script
 ```